devatherock/utilities/README.md

 groovy GoogleAccessToken.groovy -c "path/to/service-accounts.json" -s "https://www.googleapis.com/auth/firebase.messaging"
 ```

 ## Github
+When using these scripts with github enterprise, an API URL including the `/api/v3` path would need to be supplied

 ### AddLabelToIssues.groovy
-Adds a supplied label to issues with a specific string in title.
-When using with github enterprise, an API URL including
+Adds a supplied label to issues with a specific string in title
-the `/api/v3` path would need to be supplied

 - To use with a repo in an org
 ```shell